Reading a UK gold hallmark, in plain terms

 How GoldPaid uses your hallmark

-• Request a prepaid Royal Mail label.
-We send a free Royal Mail Special Delivery label, tracked, signed for, and covered up to £2,500.
+- Request a prepaid Royal Mail label.
+We send a free Royal Mail Special Delivery label, tracked and signed for.
+Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
 No printer?
 We send a QR code for the Post Office counter.

 Related guides